 The truck that you choose to convert will make all the difference in budget, appearance, and potential modifications.
 It all depends on your budget, your truck enthusiasm levels, and whether you intend on making it a “show only” vehicle.

 For professional truckers who have 18-wheelers, modifications are going to become far more expensive.
+Your bill at the local chrome shop is going to be frightening.
 If you have the money to do so, checking out brands like Peterbilt or Kenworth may be the best option.

 Both Peterbilts and Kenworths have sterling reputations among truckers, which definitely would add to the “wow” factor in your modifications.
 It’s also worth noting that both big rig brands have become aware of the customization trends, and actively create kits to help truckers customize their rigs without taking away from street legality.